nre-learning/nrelabs-curriculum/lessons/lesson-16/stage5/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 0)">Run this snippet</button>

-Start the interactive python and import the `FileSystemLoader` and `Environment` for loading the Jinja2 template.
-The `env` allows you to use an external Jinja2 template.
+Start the python shell and import the `FileSystemLoader` and `Environment` for loading the Jinja template.
+The `env` instance allows you to use an external Jinja template using FileSystemLoader:

 ```
 python
 from jinja2 import FileSystemLoader, Environment